hr23232323/love-at-first-swipe/README.md

 The dataset was collected by Columbia Business School from 2002 and 2004 to determine what attributes participants liked about their date at the end of a speed dating round.
 Participants rated their dates based on attractiveness, sincerity, intelligence, fun, ambition, shared interests.
 The dataset also has preliminary data on participants’ answers to a questionnaire before participating in the process.
 This preliminary data includes demographics, dating habits, self-perception across key attributes, beliefs on what others fine valuable in a date, lifestyle information.

 ## Preprocessing the data

+| ![Before image](/Images/before.JPG) |
+|:--:|
+| *Screenshot showing the way data was organized before preprocessing.
+Note that each row represented one individual and only their partner's ID."* |

 The original dataset contained information about how each participant felt about their dates.
 Each participant was given a unique ID ('iid') and their partner's unique ID ('pid').
 Together, these could be used to identify pairs.
 In our data cleaning process, we used these two IDs to match up participants and created a processed dataset where each row represented one pair.

-| ![Before image](/Images/before.JPG) |
-|:--:|
-| *Screenshot showing the way data was organized before preprocessing.
-Note that each row represented one individual and only their partner's ID."* |
+After preprocessing, the dataset looked like this:

 ```markdown
 import numpy as np